bharathkumarkn/Swagger-Utility/README.md

 Go to the location of the clone on your local machine and locate the Swagger-Util.jar. it is a Java util, So make sure you have Java6 JRE or higher version installed and configured in your machine.

-Go to terminal/console. and use this command to run the jar.
+###Go to terminal/console and use below command to run the jar.

+> java -jar Swagger-Util.jar

 ###
-> java -jar Swagger-Util.jar
 Once you have executed, follow the below option to give the inputs for the Uitity to generate and deploy to and Enterprise Org.

-###
 > Enter the location of the Yaml file :/Users/bharathkumar/Documents/4G/Utils-Ws/yaml-files/WeatherAdvanced.yaml

 > Is this Swagger developed from Apigee-127 Specific (y/n) :y